 Inventory, ownership, and maintenance of all our assets throughout the life cycle is important to ensure that assets are categorised, labelled, and assigned risk owners to ensure that all assets including those with company IP or customer data are handled in a correct and secure way to maintain security.

 Through authentication / authorisation controls and identity management, all access is limited to a need-to-have basis.
 Additional controls assist to prevent unauthorised access for example system logging and monitoring which provides real-time detection across our security perimeter.

 We invest in state of the art hardware and software solutions including proven cryptographic technologies in order to protect the confidentiality, integrity and availability of our customer’s data as well as our operational systems.

 We place great value on ensuring physical and logical separation is maintained in the TomTom Telematics Service Platform.
 This includes ensuring that the physical location in which information assets are located are protected from unauthorised access, and that equipment is protected from environmental conditions to prevent the failure of services to our customers.

 The protection of physical and virtual assets is critical to a secure telematics solution.
 This also includes maintaining a secure communications network and the facilities from which the network is hosted for secure transfer of the data between your vehicle and our TomTom Telematics Service Platform backend.

-TomTom Telematics operates two independent data centres in the European Union due to the high level of data privacy standards required.
+TomTom Telematics operates two independent data centers in the European Union due to the high level of data protection standards required.
 Our active / active configuration also ensures the highest availability including full disaster recovery.